deadlyvipers/dojo_rules/introduction.md

 sd
 file, but it looks to be empty, or just too short.
 We really want to know something about you!
 Make sure to include a short sentance about yourself.
 I like javascript classes.
- "Killing history using git rebase
+Skills: Killing history using git rebase